How to interpret abc music notation

 If the particular note you are notating

-(which, for the sake of brevity, I will from now on call the
+(which, for the sake of brevity, I will from now on call

-current note) is half the length of the default note length,
+) is half the length of the default note length,

 it is shown with a forward slash immediately after it, eg